Free Printable Preserving Record Notebook

 This simple three-ring binder became indispensable, sort of a preserving Bible for our family.
 And why I knew I needed a version to share with you!

-Which is why I'm excited to let you know that there's a new version of the preserving notebook that includes all the great pages of the former version, plus adds a section where you can include recipes and a blank page you can print to write or tape other recipes and notes.
+This version of the preserving record notebook includes a total of nine pages, including sections where you can include recipes and a blank page you can print to write or tape other recipes and notes.

-Here's what's included in the full 9-page PDF:
+Here’s all that’s included in the 9-page PDF:

 - Cover page.
 Place this in the front of a clear-view binder or as the first page in a decorative binder.
 Grab some basic dividers with labels for organizing the remaining pages.
 You can decide the order of the pages you like best (they aren’t numbered).